-Facebook and other social media only brings those complicated feelings to the surface, as you can’t get away from them.
+Facebook, Instagram, Snapchat – even now TikTok – may likely fuel those complicated feelings..
 These techie tools we embrace to connect us with others can also keep us tethered to our exes, even when we want the opposite.
-Being aware of this can help you move through the process of getting emotionally divorced.

-1) It’s too easy to become obsessed with your ex.
+1) It makes it too easy to become obsessed with your ex.

-It’s all too easy to keep looking at, or even seeking out, these things that cause you pain.
-It can be very addictive, And paralyzing.
-It’s much healthier to focus on your own healing, It’s going to be a rough enough ride without making it rougher.
+It’s much healthier to focus on your own healing, as you’ve got a rough enough ride without making it rougher.

 Remember all the emotions mentioned above?
 Any one of those is tough to work through.
 Whether through texting, private messaging or more public Facebook posts, it’s difficult to not use any and all forms of communication to make your point.
 Just one more time.

-And it’s so easy.
-So convenient to have a reaction to something.
+And it’s so easy and convenient to have a reaction to something.
 A quick text.
 Then boom.
 Got your feelings out.
 But you also may have created a little more chaos that will once again have to be cleaned up.

-I can remember lots of times when I answered the phone, knowing it was my ex on the other line.
-Nobody else ever called me that late.
+I’m guilty as charged of this.
+Way before texting, my ex would always call very late at night.
 One day my therapist asked me, “So why do you pick up the phone?”
-I heard some lame excuse or weird rationale come out.
+I heard some lame excuse come out of my mouth.
 “Well, it could be about one of our friends being in trouble.”
-Or, “Maybe he’s going to allow my to see his kids after all.”
+Or, “Maybe he’s going to allow me to see his kids after all.”
 Or the extra lame, “Maybe it’s my Mom.”
 My mother went to bed at 9:00 and didn’t wake until dawn’s light.
-And she would leave a message.

 I was embarrassed by my answers.

 There were so many real reasons.
-It was an impulse, a felt need.
 I desperately wanted closure.
 I was lonely.
 I didn’t want him to hate me.
 I still wondered if I’d done the right thing.
-Maybe I wanted to have that fight I knew we’d have – just one more time.
 Maybe he’d understand my side.
 Maybe I’d understand his.
 Or maybe it would serve as a reminder of how hurtful the relationship had been.

-Finally I realized I had to create those experiences within me.
-I had to get closure by myself.
+Finally I realized I had to get closure by myself.
 I had to reach out and connect with others.
 I had to detach from whatever his feelings or opinions were — I had no control over that.
 And I had to give myself time to develop a new normal, one where I’d trust myself again.

-It’s hard to be arguing with each other at 1:30 am via text, then see each other at a parent/teacher conference and try to be cordial.
-Continuing the same fighting that was occurring during the marriage is just not helpful.
+It’s hard to be angrily texting at 1:30 am, then see each other at a parent/teacher conference and try to be cordial.
+Continuing the same fighting that was occurring during the marriage is simply not helpful.
 You didn’t fix it then.
-You’re not going to fix it now, not until you both learn to communicate without a lot of emotion.
+You’re not going to fix it now – at least not any time soon.
+You both need to learn how to communicate on a different level, one without a lot of emotion and baggage.

-With time, you both may get some perspective and be able to engage differently., without animosity or defensiveness.
+With time, you both may get some perspective and be able to engage differently without the animosity and defensiveness that once characterized your conversations.
 Meanwhile, try to make some good decisions with your ex about the children.
-Sort of like they say in AA, “One decision (or day) at a time.”
+Do your work on disengaging from your own personal agenda – and do what you can as co-parents.